-EXTRAORDINARY PEOPLE: The Disappearing Church
+EXTRAORDINARY PEOPLE: The Raptor Rescuer

 The Cape Fear is rich with history.
 There are beautiful people from yesteryear who we read and talk about and beautiful structures galore that we can explore.
 Some of it is right in front of us, some of it you stumble upon and that's just what happened to our Extraordinary Person of the Week.